-6. It is not clear where applicable SPA standards (i.e., NCTM, NCSS, ISTE) are addressed within the courses.
+10. It is not clear where applicable SPA standards (i.e., NCTM, NCSS, ISTE) are addressed within the courses.

-The key SPA standards are listed in matrices in all current editions of key syllabi for the LBD program.
-Included in the LBD program, as listed on the curriculum guide/contract, the candidates take 9 hours of foundational education courses where they are introduced to the KAS and respective SPA standards, 36 hours of SED courses including a practicum and 12 hours of student teaching, if in the traditional pathway.
+The key SPA standards are listed in matrices in all current editions of syllabi for the LBD program.
+Included in the LBD program, as listed on the curriculum guide/contract, the candidates take 9 hours of education courses, 33 hours of SED courses and 24 hours of related studies that include varied content areas.
 Below is a list of the various SPA standards and sample courses that align to and address them.

-National Science Teachers Association (NSTA/KAS)
+Next Generation Science Standards (NGSS/KAS)